YaoYinYing/PPRCODE_Guideline/README.md

 **RNA**:
 > Predicted RNA bases which the PPR codes may conbined with.

+### _Q_: What do the error pages mean?
+#### error code: 404
+The result is not found in database, which may be deleted, or the submission id contained in address is not complete.
+You need to resubmit your sequence, or check the right job id.

+#### error code: 500
+An internal error occurs in our program.
+This is often caused by the input sequence or email address.
+**The server only accept sequences in FASTA format.**
 ## Troubleshoot

 If there is any problem and advice with the website, you are welcome to contact us via [email](mailto:yaoyy@webmail.hzau.edu.cn).